movingpictures83/CSVUnQuote/README.md

 # CSVUnQuote
+# Language: Python
+# Input: CSV
+# Output: CSV
+# Tested with: PluMA 1.1, Python 3.6
+# Dependency:

-Remove quotes from a CSV file
+PluMA plugin to take an input CSV file and remove quotes from all entries, producing a corresponding output CSV file.